Key takeaways

 Company profile

-A Bangalore based HR SaaS plus services firm sells annual and quarterly subscriptions, delivers implementation projects through milestones, processes change orders and discounts, and occasionally issues credits.
+A Bangalore based HR SaaS plus services firm sells annual and quarterly subscriptions.
+It delivers implementation projects through milestones.
+It processes change orders and discounts, and occasionally issues credits.

 Building the recognition schedules

-Subscriptions allocate at SSP, recognise time based straight line, prorate upgrades and downgrades.
-Projects define milestones with acceptance criteria, recognise at achievement, for long contracts use percentage of completion based on input costs.
+Projects define milestones with acceptance criteria.
+Recognise at achievement.
+For long contracts, use percentage of completion based on input costs.

 Dashboard outputs